Authorities say victim in Tennessee killings was decapitated

 Cummins faced a string of charges beginning in February 2017 with the theft of a neighbor’s turkey and game camera, court records show.
 In April, he was sentenced to probation and ordered to seek mental health treatment, but less than a month later he assaulted his grandmother while stealing his mother’s purse, the records show.

-Back in court in August, he was again given probation and this time ordered to attend a domestic violence classes.
+Back in court in August, he was again given probation and this time ordered to attend domestic violence classes.
 It was just the next month that he tried to burn down his neighbor’s mobile home by stuffing garbage between the insulation and the floorboards and setting it on fire.

 Copyright © 2019 The Washington Times, LLC.